C3ETH/c3eth.github.io/content/en/catalyst/fund9/challenges/legal-and-finacial-implementation/campagin-brief.md

 ---
-title: "legal & finacial implementation"
+title: "legal & financial implementation"
-linkTitle: "legal & finacial implementation"
+linkTitle: "legal & financial implementation"
 type: docs
 hide_feedback: true
 description: "How can we build effective solutions to explore and provide legal & financial services and support to funded Proposers."